DicksonC96/Effect-of-Climate-Events-on-Health-and-Economy/README.md

----
-title: "Effect of climate events on health and economy"
+# Effect of climate events on health and economy
-author: "DicksonC"
-output: html_document
----
+By: DicksonC
 Dataset source: U.S. National Oceanic and Atmospheric Administration's (NOAA)

 This project reflects the most devastating climate events affecting population health and nation's economy in general.
 The NOAA storm database used will tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.